Srivasu-U/Interpreter/Notes/v4-Notes.md

 - We create a new `Builtin` object as a wrapper, to wrap the functions and keep the representation in-line with our object system
 - Built-in functions are kept in a separate environment
 - `evalIdentifier()` must have a lookup as a fallback to check when a given identifier (function names are identifiers) does not have a binding in the current environment

+### Arrays
+- No restriction on the type of values to be held in an array.
+A single array can hold an int, a bool, a string and a function.